jyrgenn/jpylib/README.md

 the minimum and maximum number of arguments.
 See below at "Argument count checking" for more information.

-`_help_header`
-: a string that will be printed at the top of the help message.
+`_help_header`: a string that will be printed at the top of the help message.

-`_help_footer`
-: a string that will be printed at the bottom of the help message.
+`_help_footer`: a string that will be printed at the bottom of the help message.

+`_usage`: a string to use as the usage message instead of the one constructed from the program name and `_arguments`.

 The two values returned are an option value container — a namespace in which the values can be accessed using the option name (e.g. as